Community Benefit Reporting

 Recently ECHN conducted a comprehensive Community Health Needs Assessment (CHNA) of the 19 towns it serves east of the river.
 ECHN’s goal was to identify the areas’ current health care needs.
 To do this, publicly available data from the U.S. Census Bureau, local and state health departments, and many other community agencies were examined and residents and community representatives were surveyed.

-“The knowledge gained by conducting this survey is invaluable,” says Dennis McConville, ECHN’s Senior Vice President of Planning, Marketing & Communications.
+“The knowledge gained by conducting this survey is invaluable,” says Dennis McConville, ECHN’s Chief Strategy Officer.
 “Identifying the key health issues facing our community neighbors will enable us to evaluate the programs that we currently offer and develop programs that address the specific needs.”

 2013 CHNA Final Report